 Every year the group immerses itself in a richly educational process of developing a dynamic indoor show, from its initial conception to full production.
-The season culminates at the Winter Guard International (WGI) World Championships in Dayton, Ohio, where Spirit earned the Gold medal in their division in 2012, and the Bronze and Fan Favorite award in 2013.
-Advancing to the Open Class division in 2014, they proceeded to earned the Gold medal in the Open Class in 2015 with a record-breaking high score, and the Silver in 2016, the Silver again in 2018, and most recently the Silver in 2018.
+The season culminates at the Winter Guard International (WGI) World Championships in Dayton, Ohio, where Spirit earned the Gold in their division in 2012, and the Bronze and Fan Favorite award in 2013.
+Advancing to the Open Class division in 2014, they proceeded to earned the Gold in the Open Class in 2015 with a record-breaking high score, and the Silver in 2016, the Silver again in 2018, and most recently the Silver in 2018.
 WGI, the “Sport of the Arts,” combines music, marching, dance, and theatre, in an explosively energetic art form that pushes the boundaries physically, emotionally, educationally, and creatively, opening new worlds of discovery for the young people who participate.

 The ensemble performs throughout New England each year in various competition circuits, and hosts an annual Day of Percussion for students in New England—a day of free clinics and performances featuring world-class percussion artists.
 Spirit Winter Percussion is open to any young person under age 22.
 Since its inception in 2004, in every year in which Spirit has participated in WGI World Championships, the group has been Finalists!

 Richard Pugsley, Director